dsp2109/banana-gym/README.md

 This repository contains a PIP package which is an OpenAI environment for simulating an enironment in which bananas get sold.
+Its structure was forked from https://github.com/MartinThoma/banana-gym in case you see any "bananas" flying around in the code.
+See here for the banana gym author for explanation in the second answer: https://stackoverflow.com/questions/45068568/is-it-possible-to-create-a-new-gym-environment-in-openai

 ## Installation